 R2=0.69 Standard error (SE)=0.0992

-Again caution should be used in using a relationship developed for a different waterbody than your application.
+Again, caution should be used in using a relationship developed for a different waterbody than your application.
 A typical value for [BETA] is 0.45, implying that 45% of the incident radiation is absorbed in the upper layer of the water body, assumed to be the surface layer of the model.
-This represents the long wave components of the solar spectrum which are readily absorbed.
+This represents the long wave components of the solar spectrum that are readily absorbed.

 Table 11 shows values of [BETA] for a variety of systems.
 Note that in most cases these values assume that the water depth is between 0.5 to 2 m for the surface layer.
-The concept of using BETA in a shallow river system is not straightforward since the basic theory that we have a constant value of light extinction below the surface layer is probably not correct.
+The concept of using BETA in a shallow river system is not straightforward, since the basic theory that we have a constant value of light extinction below the surface layer is probably not completely accurate.
 The light extinction coefficient in a shallow system is constantly changing as a function of depth and light wavelength.

 Table 11.
 Values of BETA and light extinction (TVA, 1972).